 If you have been injured in a car accident, talk to a top rated Portland car accident lawyer for a free consultation as soon as you are able.
 Making a case and gathering evidence will require the skill and experience of a qualified attorney who will build your case and construct the evidence you will need to win the maximum compensation you deserve.

-After a serious car accident, dealing with an insurance claim can be difficult, stressful, and time consuming.
 Once I take your case, you can stop worrying about dealing with the insurance companies and focus on recovering from your accident injuries.
 I take care of all of the paperwork, phone calls, and negotiations, so you can get on with your life.

 How Much Is Your Auto Accident Claim Worth?

 When you have been injured in a car accident it can be difficult for you to determine what is a fair settlement amount for your claim.
 There are a number of factors that are used to determine the value of your claim.
 Auto insurance companies do not get to determine the value of your Oregon car accident injury claim.
 It is up to you or a jury to determine the value of your Oregon car accident case.
-In my experience, insurance companies often substantially increase their settlement offers once a lawsuit has been filed.
-In some instances I have had insurance companies settle cases quickly for twice their original offer once I filed a lawsuit.

 Recently I had Mike Colbach represent my wife in an auto accident.He came highly recommended and didn't let us down.